itsShnik/COA/README.md

 Notes, codes and resources for the course Computer Organisation and Architecture, IIT Kharagpur

 ## MIPS Notes
-You can find the MIPS notes in the MIPS folder or [here](https://github.com/itsShnik/COA/blob/master/MIPS/README.md)
+You can find the MIPS notes in the MIPS folder

 ## Verilog Notes
-Coming very soon...
+Check in the Verilog folder.
+Algorithm and illustration for booth multiplier is added in the Booth Multiplier folder